Sonia-corporation/sonia-discord/README.md

 - commands (handle the commands if you follow the right syntax)
 - ping (respond pong)
 - hotel (respond trivago)
+- any question? (respond a pizza lover joke)
 - default message (when your message is very basic, Sonia will tell you that it is noon, as usual (even if it is untrue))

 #### In a public text channel (also known as text)